Caleydo/caleydo.github.io/_publications/2011_iv_filter-pipeline.md

 - streit
 - schmalstieg

-journal: Proceedings of the Conference on Information Visualisation (IV’2011), pp. 47-52
+journal: Proceedings of the Conference on Information Visualisation (IV ’2011), pp. 47-52
 year: 2011
 award: